The Metal Guys Talk Business

 About

 Peter Comerford and Mike Bolton are The Metal Guys!
-They have worked in the metal sector for over 10 years, a huge global industry that produces more than a billion tonnes of material annually and affects all other industries and walks of life.
-They now run a successful recruitment and marketing company servicing the metal and engineering sectors, making them ideally placed to provide impartial, independent insight into the industry, sitting outside the hierarchy of the various stages of the industry from raw material to finished product.
-Under the moniker of The Metal Guys, the pair continue to gain insights from - and ask the difficult questions to - the decision makers and technical experts that you won't hear on any other podcast.
-If you produce, work with or supply metal, then tune in and join the conversation.
+Both have worked in the metal sector for almost 20 years, a huge global industry that produces more than a billion tonnes of material annually and affects every industry and walk of life.
+Together they run a successful recruitment agency Engineered for Metal and Manufacturing Businesses.
+Their combined industry know how and position in the sector ideally places them to provide impartial, independent insight into the industry.
+Under the moniker of The Metal Guys, the pair have candid conversations, often asking the difficult questions to the decision makers and technical experts that you won't often hear on other podcast.
+If you produce, work with with or supply metal, then tune in and join the conversation.